-When you’re exploring all the current best cash back card options, you’ll want to make sure that you pick a card that rewards you for the type of spending you’re already doing.
+When you’re exploring all of the current best cash back card options, you’ll want to make sure that you pick a card that rewards you for the type of spending you’re already doing.
 With a rotating card, consider whether you’ll be able to optimize bonus category spending and stay on top of activating each quarter.

 The bottom line

 While a few cents on the dollar may not seem like a lot, over time and with regular spending, cash back rewards can really add up.
 As long as you’re making more cash back each year from your transactions than you’re paying as an annual fee, you’ll always come out on top with a cash back card.
 Pay the balance off each month and enjoy your free money in order to make your cash back card work best for you and your spending habits.